 - Arrive early to the test site and spend some time setting up and mentally preparing

-You must wait eight weeks before retaking the TOPSS.
+You must wait eight weeks before retaking the TOPSS/OPI.
 You can take the test up to three times.
-You are limited to two semesters of English language coursework (ESLP 012, ESLP 003, and/or tutoring) to prepare for the test.
+In the case of TOPSS, you are limited to two semesters of English language coursework (ESLP 012, ESLP 003, and/or tutoring) to prepare for the test.

 If you did not pass the TOPSS/OPI and you choose to re-take the test without first completing the required coursework/tutoring, there is a $120 fee.